 To check in students must go to their Residential Service Desk to complete the following:

 • Check your ID for Card Access

 • Complete a Room Condition Form

-Important Note: In order to receive UMass Amherst communications in a timely manner, it is expected that you will set up your OIT e-mail account and the voice mail in your room after you move in, and that you will check your e-mail, voice mail and mailbox on a regular basis.
+Important Note: In order to receive UMass Amherst communications in a timely manner, it is expected that you will set up your OIT e-mail account and that you will check your e-mail on a regular basis.
 Be sure to include your cell phone number in your personal information on SPIRE, and sign up for campus alert emergency text messaging at www.oit.umass.edu/spire/for_students